jhj0517/ComfyUI-backend/README.md

 You can change those ports in `docker/docker-compose.yml`

 +) If you want to test them locally, you can use requirements-cuda.txt or requirements-cuda.txt

+## Workflows

+The workflows are placed in backend/workflows.
+And the workflow must be **API compatible** format.

 ## Testing (backend)
 ```bash
 cd backend